mmcgraw74/Tektronix-4051-4052-4054-Program-Files/PLOT50_Electrical_Engineering_Vol_1/README.md

 FIND 1
 MARK 1,4608
 ```
-Now use the serial interface to transfer ElecEngFILE1.UNI into 4051 memory:
+Now use the serial interface to transfer ElecEngFILE1.UNI into 4051 memory, then SAVE the program to FILE 1 on your tape:
 ```
 OLD@40:
 FIND 1